ar-kt02/flock-v1/README.md

 - **User Authentication:** Users can register, login, and manage their accounts.
 - **Event Browsing:** Users can browse events by category and view event details.
 - **Event Registration:** Users can register for events and manage their tickets.
-- **Admin Panel:** Administrators can create, update, and delete events.
+- **Management Panel:** Administrators & Organizers can create, update, and delete events.
 - **Role-Based Access Control:** Different user roles (attendee, organizer, admin) have different permissions.

 ## Live Apps